Accelerated, Scalable and Reproducible AI-driven Gravitational Wave Detection: Introduction

-To conduct the aforementioned analysis, we used the Hardware Accelerated Learning (\texttt{HAL}) cluster deployed and operated by the Innovative Systems Lab (ISL) at the National Center for Supercomputing Applications (NCSA).
-This cluster consists of 16 IBM SC922 POWER9 nodes, with four \texttt{NVIDIA} V100 GPUs per node~\cite{HAL2020}.
-The nodes are interconnected with \texttt{EDR} \texttt{InfiniBand} network and the storage system is made of two \texttt{DDN} all-flash arrays with \texttt{SpectrumScale} file system, providing 250 TB of usable space.
-Job scheduling and resources allocation are managed by \texttt{SLURM}.

-As we show below, we can process the entire month of August 2017 with our deep learning ensemble in just seven minutes using all 64 of \texttt{HAL}'s \texttt{NVIDIA} V100 GPUs.
-In addition to taking this significant step forward in the use of deep learning for accelerated gravitational wave searches, we also demonstrate that we can share these models with the broader community by leveraging the Data and Learning Hub for Science (\texttt{DLHub})~\cite{li147dlhub,dlhub8821027}.
+In this article, we introduce an AI ensemble, designed to cover the 4D signal manifold \((m_1, m_2, s_1^z, s_2^z)\), to search for and find binary black hole mergers over the entire month of August 2017 in advanced LIGO data~\cite{Vallisneri:2014vxa}.
+Our findings indicate that this approach clearly identifies all black hole mergers contained in that data batch with no misclassifications.
+To conduct this analysis we used the Hardware-Accelerated Learning (\texttt{HAL}) cluster deployed and operated by the Innovative Systems Lab at the National Center for Supercomputing Applications.
+This cluster consists of 16 \texttt{IBM SC922 POWER9} nodes, with four \texttt{NVIDIA} V100 GPUs per node~\cite{HAL2020}.
+The nodes are interconnected with \texttt{EDR} \texttt{InfiniBand} network, and the storage system is made of two \texttt{DataDirect Networks} all-flash arrays with \texttt{SpectrumScale} file system, providing 250 TB of usable space.
+Job scheduling and resources allocation are managed by the \texttt{SLURM} (Simple Linux Utility for Resource Management) system.
+As we show below, we can process the entire month of August 2017 with our deep learning ensemble in just 7 min using the entire \texttt{HAL} cluster.
+In addition to taking this noteworthy step forward in the use of AI for accelerated gravitational wave searches, we also demonstrate that we can share these models with the broader community by leveraging the Data and Learning Hub for Science (\texttt{DLHub})~\cite{li147dlhub,dlhub8821027}.
 We believe that this approach will accelerate the adoption and further development of deep learning for gravitational wave astrophysics.

 Given that \texttt{DLHub} has the ability to both archivally store and actively run trained models, it provides a means to address reproducibility, reuse, and credit.
-With sufficient computational resources (\texttt{HAL} in this case) and a connection made via \texttt{funcX}, a function-as-a-service platform, having a model on \texttt{DLHub} allows the inference or analysis done in a published paper to be reproduced given the original data is also available (as described in \S\ref{sec:arch}), and if applied to new data instead, the model can then be reused, with \texttt{DLHub}'s registration providing a means for the developers of the model to receive credit by the users citing the archived model.
+With sufficient computational resources (\texttt{HAL}, in this case) and a connection made via \texttt{funcX}, a function-as-a-service platform, having a model on \texttt{DLHub} allows the inference or analysis described in a published paper to be reproduced given that the original data is also available (as described in Results).
+If applied to new data instead, the model can then be reused, with \texttt{DLHub}'s registration providing a means for the developers of the model to receive credit by the users citing the archived model.
 This also allows users to easily experiment with trained models, even from one discipline to another.